216 – Work Hours

 II.
 Policy

-A. The Harris County Sheriff’s Office (HCSO) employees will have regular hours assigned to them for active duty each day, and when not so engaged, they will be considered “off-duty.”
-Employees will, however, be considered subject to duty as needed.
-The fact that an employee is technically “off-duty” will not relieve the employee from the responsibility of taking appropriate law enforcement action regarding any matter coming to his or her attention at any time.
+Harris County Sheriff’s Office (HCSO) employees will have regular hours assigned to them for active duty each day, and when not so engaged, they will be considered “off-duty”.
+However, employees will be considered subject to duty as needed.
+The fact that an employee is technically “off-duty” will not relieve the employee from the responsibility of taking appropriate law enforcement action regarding any matter coming to their attention at any time.

-B. The number of hours constituting a standard workweek for a Harris County employee will be forty (40) hours.
+The number of hours constituting a standard workweek for a Harris County employee will be 40 hours.
 The workweek will begin at 12:01 A.M.
 Saturday and end at 12:00 midnight Friday.

 III.
 Procedure